Gambling Commission: Licensing

-The Commission issues licenses to gambling operators, can levy fines and revoke licenses, and is tasked with investigating and prosecuting illegal gambling.
+The Commission issues licences to gambling operators, can levy fines and revoke licences, and is tasked with investigating and prosecuting illegal gambling.
 It is also responsible for advising national and local government on gambling-related issues.

 Remote gambling

 For remote gambling, the Commission issues licences to those operators whose remote gambling equipment is located in the territory of Great Britain.
-Whilst, those operators who wish to advertise their services in England, Wales, or Scotland, but are based outside the country, have to obtain a license from the Gambling Commission following the passage of the Gambling (Licensing and Advertising) Act 2014.
-The 2014 Act changed the licensing requirements so that any company wishing to advertise gambling and take bets from consumers in England, Wales, or Scotland must hold a license issued by the Gambling Commission.
-Previously, an operator in one of the whitelisted gambling jurisdictions could advertise their services in Great Britain without requiring a separate license from the Commission.
+Whilst, those operators who wish to advertise their services in England, Wales, or Scotland, but are based outside the country, have to obtain a licence from the Gambling Commission following the passage of the Gambling (Licensing and Advertising) Act 2014.
+The 2014 Act changed the licensing requirements so that any company wishing to advertise gambling and take bets from consumers in England, Wales, or Scotland must hold a licence issued by the Gambling Commission.
+Previously, an operator in one of the whitelisted gambling jurisdictions could advertise their services in Great Britain without requiring a separate licence from the Commission.
 The proposals were opposed by the gambling industry, including the Gibraltar Betting and Gaming Association.

 They also regulate crypto gambling websites and mitigate the risk of money laundering through such sites.

 Monitoring and regulation

-The list of responsibilities of the Gambling Commission includes work to ensure that licenses act in accordance with the requirements imposed by the Gambling Act 2005 and other related regulations and standards.
-The Commission has the right to visit its licenses and examine their financial activities.
+The list of responsibilities of the Gambling Commission includes work to ensure that licencees act in accordance with the requirements imposed by the Gambling Act 2005 and other related regulations and standards.
+The Commission has the right to visit its licencees and examine their financial activities.
 As a result of this examination, specialists from the Gambling Commission can issue recommendations for amendments.
-Apart from such advice, supplementary license conditions can be set or removed.
+Apart from such advice, supplementary licence conditions can be set or removed.
 In some cases, the Commission may take action to correct or avoid certain misconducts.

-Apart from reviewing the activities of the licensed operators, the Commission is authorised to take regulatory actions against those licenses who breach the rules in some way.
-The range of actions that may need to be taken varies from issuing a warning to inflicting a fine on those who violate license conditions.
-In situations where additional investigation is required, the license can be revoked.
+Apart from reviewing the activities of the licensed operators, the Commission is authorised to take regulatory actions against those licencees who breach the rules in some way.
+The range of actions that may need to be taken varies from issuing a warning to inflicting a fine on those who violate licence conditions.
+In situations where additional investigation is required, the licence can be revoked.

 The Intelligence department of the Gambling Commission collects information about the illegal activities related to their field and conducts preliminary investigation to build a picture of the situation and inform senior management.
 They also collaborate with other UK organisations and the police in cases where suspicious betting or gambling activities are detected.

-The list of operators and personal license holders who have had a regulatory sanction imposed on them is published on the site of the Gambling Commission.
+The list of operators and personal licence holders who have had a regulatory sanction imposed on them is published on the site of the Gambling Commission.

+In July 2026, Sarah Fox, a senior civil servant from the Department for Digital, Culture, Media and Sport (DCMS), was announced as the new head of the Gambling Commission’s policy, research and statistics division.